hassansheikh33/React-Ecommerce/README.md

-This is a react ts e-commerce project. it uses firebase to sore user data. stores and updates the cart on firebase whenever the cart is changed. cart is different (specific) for every user. i used RTK for state management.
+This is an E-Commerce project. it uses firebase firestore as a backend to store products, users, admins and orders data.
+Each user's cart is stored in firebase and is updated once changed. i used Redux Toolkit for state management.
-It brings product data from the fakeproduct api.
+It has an admin dashboard.
+Admins can view all the users and admins.
+Admins can view / edit / add / delete all products Admins can view all the orders